AlphabetsAlphabets/TSC_MobileApp/README.md

 ```

 ### Writing conventions
-This section details the language conventions of C# in terms of how to write C# code.
+This section details the language conventions of C#

 All functions, classes, exceptions, etc. Are **all** written in PascalCase
 ```csharp